bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 ### Card Account Balance/Periodic Statements

 You are responsible for keeping track of your Card Account available balance.
 Merchants generally will not be able to determine your available balance.
 It’s important to know your available balance before making any transaction.
-You may obtain information about the amount of money you have remaining in your Card Account by calling +855(0)23 532 0888 or viewing the available balance in the App.
+You may obtain information about the amount of money you have remaining in your Card Account by viewing the available balance in the App.

 ### Fee Schedule